sikelos13/trello-dashboard-mock/README.md

 docker-compose up production
 ```

-*Disclaimer*  **When 'attaching to tomorrow-production' message shown in terminal then you can access the web app from**.
+*Disclaimer*  **When 'attaching to tomorrow-production' message shown in terminal then you can access the web app from http://localhost:8080**.

 ### Features implemented